Christopher Orr

 Useful examples of Snippets on Customer.io

-Snippets are powerful because they can use Liquid templating logic, can access the profile attributes for each of your customers, and because you can easily use them anywhere just by adding something like {{snippets.name}}.
+Customer.io Snippets are powerful because they can use Liquid templating logic, they can access the profile attributes for each of your customers, and because you can quickly include them anywhere in your messages just by writing {{snippets.name}}.

-Show the correct emoji for the customer’s location
+1️⃣ Show the correct emoji for the customer’s location

 Sometimes, a tiny touch — something as small as the right emoji — can make a product feel more intentional and human.
 For Planet Wild, where everything we do is very much connected to our planet, we often use the Earth emoji in email subject lines.